Last Updated: 3 weeks ago

 “Hospice workers have proclaimed through their loving care of those who are dying, that people are infinitely precious.
 That even at the end of their lives they matter most.”
 Nelson Mandela

-Please note that weekly Jumble Sales are held every Friday from the garage at Camdeboo Hospice 09h00 t0 11h00, in Church Square.
+Please note that weekly Jumble Sales are held every Friday from the garage at Camdeboo Hospice from 09h00 to 11h00, at 18 Church Square, Graaff-Reinet.
 Good quality clothing, shoes, household items, bri-a-brac etc are sold at crazy low prices.